Updated on 01/01/2024. Paros is an island that changes every year. Every time that I visit Paros Island, I discover even more things to do and see!

 The park is free to enter, and it is open 24-hours a day all year long.
 Note that you can reach it by car, bus (30′ walk from the Kolymbithres Beach bus stop), or even by water taxi from Naoussa port!
 You have many choices!

 2 #Have a look at the Church of Panagia Ekatontapiliani

 The famous and historic Byzantine Church, Panagia Ekatontapiliani church, is located in Parikia village and was built in the 4th century!

 This church is known as the “Church with 100 doors” and is one of Greece’s most important preserved churches!

-A local legend claims that 99 doors have been found in the Panagia Ekatondapiliani church, but the 100th will be discovered only when Constantinople (Istanbul) will become Greek again!
+A local legend claims that 99 doors have been found in the Panagia Ekatondapiliani church, but the 100th will be discovered only when Constantinople (Istanbul) becomes Greek again!
 But this is just a legend, and the door has never been found!
-You can look it for that if you want!!
+You can look at it for that if you want!!
 You never know!
 To be frank, with you, the church hasn’t anywhere near 99 doors!

 3 #Stroll around Naousa village!

 This was an old fishing village that has transformed the recent years into a cosmopolitan and picturesque place!